WYCodeBook/WYCodeBook.github.io/_posts/2018-08-23-javascript-30-days-challenge.markdown

 layout: post
 title: "JavaScript 30 Days Challenge"
 date: "2018-08-23 17:56:16 -0700"
-categories: Notes
-tags: [Challenge, JavaScript30DaysChallenge]
-description: This is a 30 days JavaScript coding challenge from https://javascript30.com/ by Wes Bos
+tags: 30 days coding challenge
 ---

+This is a 30 days JavaScript coding challenge from https://javascript30.com/ by Wes Bos

 ## Who is it for?